The Great E-Books Vs. Print Debate

 Julia: I feel nothing.

 Nathan: Are we saying there is a PRACTICALITY vs. SENTIMENTALITY divide that sums up this debate?

 Krystie: Paper books do bring a lot of sentimental value.
 Plus #PaperBookSmell is the best!

 Alanna: Yeah, Krystie!
 I do believe really strongly in the physical, drawing-in power of a book, I guess.
-A friend of mine died and a book of her writing was just released and it mattered to me that the book was physical, that it could be there beside me even though she couldn’t.
+A friend of mine died and a book of her writing was just released and it mattered to me that the book was physical, that it could be there beside me even though she couldn't.
 An e-book would have felt less, somehow.
-But It just lived somewhere different.
+But!
+Before the book came out, I would always read her essays and writing online, and it affected me super strongly as well!
+It just lived somewhere different.